grame-cncm/embaudio/web/docs/lectures/lecture1.md

 </figure>

 <!-- TODORM: redundant -->
-Most of the document on this course come from [PRJC](https://www.pjrc.com/store/teensy40.html).
-Actually most of the documentation on Teensy is from from [PRJC](https://www.pjrc.com/store/teensy40.html).
+Most of the document on this course come from [PJRC](https://www.pjrc.com/store/teensy40.html).
+Actually most of the documentation on Teensy is from [PJRC](https://www.pjrc.com/store/teensy40.html).

 The development in AUD are performed on [teensy](https://www.pjrc.com/store/teensy40.html) which is developped by PJRC.
 It is a microcontroller that offers many I/O pins and a USB interface.
-It is programmed using a custom/modified version of the arduino programming environnement ([teensyduino](https://www.pjrc.com/teensy/teensyduino.html)).
+It is programmed using a custom/modified version of the arduino programming environment ([teensyduino](https://www.pjrc.com/teensy/teensyduino.html)).

  Teensy is a brand of microcontroller development boards  designed by the co-owner of PJRC, [Paul Stoffregen](https://github.com/PaulStoffregen).
 The first
  Teensy 2.0, Teensy++ 2.0 (and discontinued predecessors) use an 8-bit AVR microcontrollers.
 Teensy 3.0 (and up) have instead Freescale microcontrollers, running ARM Cortex-M CPUs.
-The technical characteritics of all Teensy can be compared [here](https://www.pjrc.com/teensy/techspecs.html)
+The technical characteritics of all Teensy can be compared [here](https://www.pjrc.com/teensy/techspecs.html).

-In AUD, we use [Teensy 4.0](https://www.pjrc.com/store/teensy40.html) which contain an ARM Cortex-M7 at 600 MHz with a Floating point unit, hence it can handle non trivial audio treatment.
+In AUD, we use the [Teensy 4.0](https://www.pjrc.com/store/teensy40.html) which contains an ARM Cortex-M7 at 600 MHz with a Floating point unit, hence it can handle non trivial audio treatment.

-#Teensy 4.0 and Audio shield (from PJRC website).
+# Teensy 4.0 and Audio Shield (from PJRC Website)

 Teensy 4.0 uses many powerful CPU features useful for true real-time microcontroller platform.
 The CPU is an ARM Cortex-M7 dual-issue superscaler clocked at at 600 MHz.
 CPU performance is many times faster than typical 32 bit microcontrollers.
 The Floating Point Unit performs 32 bit float and 64 bit double precision math in hardware.
 DSP extension instructions accelerate signal processing, filters and Fourier transform.
 The Audio library automatically makes uses of these DSP instructions.
 <p align="center">
  <img src="img/coremark_barchart_t40_small.png" /> <br>